-- devices intended for use by the general public should be CE Marked to BS EN 1125 Panic exit devices operated by a horizontal bar, and preferably provided with additional product certification by an approved third party certification body.
-(See 1.5 Documentation). - devices for use by trained personnel should be CE Marked to BS EN 179 - Emergency exit devices operated by a lever handle or push-pad, and preferably provided with additional product certification by an approved third party certification body.
+- devices placed on the market after 1 July 2013 and intended for use by the general public must be CE Marked to BS EN 1125 - Panic exit devices operated by a horizontal bar, and preferably provided with additional product certification by an approved third party certification body.
+(See 1.5 Documentation). - devices placed on the market after 1 July 2013 for use by trained personnel must be CE Marked to BS EN 179 Emergency exit devices operated by a lever handle or push-pad, and preferably provided with additional product certification by an approved third party certification body.
 (See 1.5 Documentation).

+Approved Document B recommends that panic exit devices be used if the area has more than 60 occupants, irrespective of the nature of the building.
 If there is any doubt about the conditions relating to building occupancy, it is recommended that devices covered by BS EN 1125 (panic exit devices operated by a horizontal bar) be specified.